isc-projects/stork/doc/user/usage.rst

 .. note::

    When the Offline JSON file is the source of the data, caution should be taken when it comes to stable BIND 9 releases.
-BIND 9 team usually issues stable releases on a monthly basis.
-To be sure about latest releases, ISC advises checking the `download page <https://isc.org/download>`_ regularly.
+The BIND 9 team usually issues stable releases every month.
+To be sure about the latest releases, ISC advises checking the `download page <https://isc.org/download>`_ regularly.

 Inline component
 ~~~~~~~~~~~~~~~~